 If your ratio is 2:1, and it needs to be 3:1, then you’ll focus on actually increasing customer lifetime value or actually decreasing acquisition costs through operational improvements or innovations.
 And then, when you get where you need to be, you’ll be ready to raise that money, build out your sales team, and finally scale up — whatever your goal is — and you can be confident that your business is ready for it!

 Stay on Top of Your Books

 Bookkeeping may seem passé or a necessity to simply outsource and forget about, but that’s far from the truth.
-In reality, bookkeeping more essential than ever for startups whose prospects are determined by very specific values that show the reality of their business situation.
+Bookkeeping is more essential than ever for tech startups whose trajectories and successes are determined by very specific metrics and milestones that signal actions to take with the business.

-Stay on top of your books — not just in timeliness, but in specificity and accuracy — and I’m confident you’ll see long-term rewards from doing things the “old fashioned” way.
+Stay on top of your books — not just in timeliness, but in specificity and accuracy — and you’ll see long-term rewards.